drekka/Voodoo/README.md

 * Response payload templating so we can dynamically modify what is returned.

 All the servers I found failed to match this list and whilst I've built a number of custom mock servers for clients over the years, they were all hard coded for their particular needs.
-Simulcra is designed to take all the features I could never find and make them as easy to configure as possible.
+Simulacra is designed to take all the features I could never find and make them as easy to configure as possible.

-## What dependencies does Simulcra have?
+## What dependencies does Simulacra have?

 To build this project I used a number of 3rd party projects.
 However you don't need to worry about these as the build will download them as needed.

-* [Hummingbird][hummingbird] - A very fast and well written Swift NIO based server - This is the core that Simulcra is built around.
+* [Hummingbird][hummingbird] - A very fast and well written Swift NIO based server - This is the core that Simulacra is built around.

 * [Yams][yams] - An API to read YAML configuration files.

-* [JXKit][jxkit] - A facade to Swift's JavascriptCore and it's Linux equivalent so that Simulcra can run on both platforms.
+* [JXKit][jxkit] - A facade to Swift's JavascriptCore and it's Linux equivalent so that Simulacra can run on both platforms.

 * [Nimble][nimble] - Simply the best assertion framework for unit testing.